 Please enter a keyword or ID

 Is it okay to keep my cat contained within my property boundary all of the time?

-It is certainly possible for your cat to live happily contained to your property boundaries.
+Yes, there are many benefits to keeping your cat contained to your property boundaries.
 Contained cats are less likely to become lost or injured (hit by a car or attacked by a dog).
 They are also less likely to get into cat fights and therefore less likely to have cat fight-related injuries (abscesses) or catch diseases such as FIV (Feline Immunodeficiency Virus).
 Containment to the owner's property boundaries also increases the opportunity for owner-animal interaction and reduces the impact of hunting by cats and disturbance caused to neighbours.

 Where cats are contained, steps must be taken by owners to ensure that adequate exercise and environmental enrichment are available.
 Contained cats do not have to live totally indoors - access to an outdoor escape-proof enclosure is highly recommended as this greatly increases the opportunity for activity and stimulation for contained cats.
 There are also specialised backyard fences that rotate inwardly and these can be a great way to enable contained cats to still have access to the outdoors without being able to go beyond their home property boundaries.

 Some cat owners also like to take their cat into the backyard under their direct supervision so they can have some time outdoors.
 Make sure your cat is safe and won't jump over the fence and get lost or hurt.
 If you don't have an escape-proof backyard then you can train your cat to walk on a harness and lead - this can be a good solution if you live in an apartment and have access to a shared courtyard area.
 Avoid walking your cat in places that may cause them stress, such as near roads, in busy areas or where dogs are also being exercised.